Kapanui School.

 Visiting Whakarongotai Marae.
 (Photo supplied by the school.)

-The local iwi have also invited Kapanui School’s kapa haka group to perform at various public events and the opening of new buildings.
+The local iwi have also invited Kapapapanui School’s kapa haka group to perform at various public events and the opening of new buildings.
 The group performs at Matariki celebrations at Mahara Place in central Waikanae.
 Reciprocally, aspects of Te Atiawa history and culture have been incorporated into the curriculum, like knowledge about the local mountains and waterways and the history of Parihaka, including the pacifist philosophy and leadership of Te Whiti and Tohu.

 There has been next to no backlash about the school’s te ao Māori approach.
 “In my ten years at the school, I only ever had one parent come and see me about her children not taking part in kapa haka, on the basis that they didn’t like the noise and it was too fierce,” says Hedley.